 - Checklist - preparing for the FAFSA.
 Also tips on dependency and parent questions.

-- FAFSA Worksheet 20-21.
-Get all your needed information on this worksheet before going oinline
+- 2021-22 FAFSA Worksheet.
+Get all your need information on this worksheet before going online

 - FAFSA Demonstration Videos.
 Several videos on each section of the FAFSA.